-If your business uses large goods vehicles (LGVs), you’ll need a goods vehicle operator licence.
-You can find full details of the vehicles and trailers that you’ll need a vehicle operator licence for on GOV.UK.
+If your business uses heavy goods vehicles (HGVs), you’ll need a goods vehicle operator licence.

 You can manage your vehicle operator licence online using this tool on GOV.UK, which allows you to pay fees and make changes to your licence.